The Twelve Dancing Princesses: Synopsis

 The twelve princesses, assured that the soldier is asleep, dress themselves in fine dancing gowns and escape from their room by a trapdoor beneath the eldest one's bed.
 The soldier, seeing this, puts on his invisibility cloak and follows them down a flight of stairs.
 He steps on the gown of the youngest princess, whose cry of alarm to her sisters is rebuffed by the eldest.
 The passageway leads them to three groves of trees: the first having silver trees, the second golden trees, and the third diamond trees.
 The invisible soldier breaks off a twig from each grove as evidence, scaring the youngest princess each time he does so.
 Whenever the youngest princess warns her sisters of the sounds of wood cracking, the eldest dismisses them as salutes.
 They walk on until they come upon a great clear lake where twelve princes, in twelve boats, are waiting for the twelve princesses.
-Each princess gets into one boat, the soldier boarding the same one as the youngest princess.
-The twelfth prince complains to the twelfth princess that their boat is heavier than usual, unaware that the soldier is also on board.
+Each princess gets into one boat, the soldier boarding the same one as the youngest princess, whose partner is curious that their ride is heavier than usual.
 On the other side of the lake stands a castle, into which the twelve princesses go and dance the night away.

 The twelve princesses happily dance until three in the morning when their shoes are worn out and they must leave.
 When the twelve princes row the twelve princesses back across the lake, the soldier sits by the eldest.
 When they reach the top of the secret staircase, the soldier runs ahead of the twelve princesses and lies back in his bed, snoring to trick them into thinking that their secret remains safe.

-The soldier does not tell the king of his discovery right away, and follows and spies on the twelve princesses on the second and third nights, with everything happening just as before, except that on the third night, the soldier carries away a cup as a fourth token of where he has been.
-When the time comes for him to declare the princesses' secret, the soldier presents before the king the three twigs and the cup, and tells the king about all he has seen.
+The soldier does not tell the king of his discovery right away, and follows and spies on the twelve princesses on the second and third nights, with everything happening just as before' on the third night, the soldier carries away a cup as a fourth token of where he has been.
+When the time comes for him to declare the princesses' secret, the soldier reveals the three twigs and the cup, and tells the king about all he has seen.
 The princesses know that there is no use in denying the truth, and confess.
 The soldier chooses the eldest princess as his bride for he is no longer a young man, and is made the king's heir.

 The twelve princes are cursed for as many nights as they have danced with the twelve princesses.